mindspore-ai/docs/docs/probability/docs/source_en/using_the_uncertainty_toolbox.md

 1. Prepare the model weight parameter file.
 2. Load the model weight parameter file into the neural network.
-3. Enhance the training data set into data suitable for neural networks.
+3. Enhance the training dataset into data suitable for neural networks.
-4. Load the above network and data set into UncertaintyEvaluation.
+4. Load the above network and dataset into UncertaintyEvaluation.

 MindSpore uses the Uncertainty Toolbox `UncertaintyEvaluation` interface to measure model accidental uncertainty and cognitive uncertainty.
 For more usage methods, please refer to [API](https://www.mindspore.cn/docs/api/en/master/api_python/mindspore.nn.probability.html#module-mindspore.nn.probability.toolbox).